-When I first started work again, the first couple of weeks were like running a spring.
-We were rushing every morning.
-We slowly settled onto a schedule, and this is what a day during the week looks like at the Chen House.
+When I first started work again after one year of maternity leave, I felt like I needed to sprint all the time.
+Both Timon and I rushed every morning to get out of the house.
+It took us a couple of weeks before we slowly settled into a routine, and this is what a day during the week looks like at the Chen House.

 Alarm Rings Lori wakes up and that’s our alarm.